 - General Benchmarking Information

 Do you own or manage a commercial or multi-family building 50,000 square feet and larger?
 The City of Saint Paul will guide you through compliance with the Energy Benchmarking ordinance.

-The Race to Reduce is a summer program for large commercial, multifamily, and public buildings to maximize their energy efficiency with operations and maintenance-based solutions.
-From June to August 2018, participating buildings are benchmarking their energy and water usage, participating in networking events and webinars, and utilizing tips from our partners to implement energy efficiency strategies.
+The Race to Reduce is a recognition program for owners and operators of large commercial, multifamily, and public buildings who commit to maximizing energy efficiency with operations and maintenance-based solutions.

 Energize Saint Paul offers a variety of trainings to help you benchmark and maximize energy efficiency in your building.